-Moderate Surge: Critical care demand ≥ 115% of capacity Major Surge: Critical care demand overwhelms LHIN
+Moderate Surge: Critical care demand ≥ 115% of capacity and/or when patient safety is

+Major Surge: Critical care demand overwhelms region

+1. Only the Index Hospital VP can initiate a Moderate Surge by calling CritiCall and requesting a preamble call

+CritiCall: 1-877-ONT-SURGE.

-- Only the Index Hospital CEO/senior delegate can initiate a Moderate Surge by calling CritiCall and requesting a preamble call - ➤ CritiCall: 1-877-ONT-SURGE. - ➤ Before a Moderate Surge can be declared, Minor Surge response must be exceeded at your hospital. - 2.
-Pre-amble Call will include: - Hospital CEO, Medical and Administrative Director at your (Index) Hospital, - Critical Care LHIN Leader. - > CCSO. - 3.
-The SBAR form should be completed by your critical care team and used to provide a status report on the preamble call. - 4.
-The Critical Care LHIN Leader will chair the pre-amble call. - 5.
+Before a Moderate Surge can be declared, Minor Surge response must be exceeded at your hospital.

+- 2. Pre-amble Call will include: - Critical Care Clinical Lead, - Index Hospital VP - Medical and administrative director for Critical Care - CCSO Medical Lead - 3.
+The Moderate Surge SBAR form should be completed by your critical care team and used to provide a status report on the preamble call. - 4.
+The Critical Care Clinical Lead will chair the pre-amble call. - 5.
 If a Moderate Surge is declared, CritiCall will contact the appropriate/identified partner hospital(s) and facilitate another teleconference to review possible solutions to address your surge event. - 6.
 After the call, ensure your critical care team is aware of the solution(s) and prepared for subsequent calls from CritiCall. - 7.
-Subsequent follow-up calls, as determined by the CC LHIN Leader will occur until the surge event has been properly addressed and the Moderate Surge has been concluded by the CC LHIN Leader.
-CritiCall will
+Subsequent follow-up calls, as determined by the CC Clinical Lead will occur until the surge event has been properly addressed and the Moderate Surge has been concluded by the CC Clinical Lead.
+CritiCall will document.